Approximation, interpolation, and lifting on the unit ball

 Moreover, in this case $X$ lifts to $S_{\vp}$. \end{corollary}

-We remark that the problem of classifying liftings in higher dimensions is a nontrivial and meaningful problem.
-As we will soon see (cf. Section \ref{Sec: examples}), in contrast to the case $n = 1$, where every contractive module map admits a lift (by Sarason’s theorem \cite{D Sarason}), in higher dimensions there exist contractive module maps that may or may not admit liftings.
+As already noted for $n=1$, every contractive module map admits a lifting.
+However, as we will see (cf. Section \ref{Sec: examples}), the situation changes significantly in higher dimensions: unlike the one-variable case, where every contractive module map lifts by Sarason’s theorem \cite{D Sarason}, there exist contractive module maps that may or may not admit liftings.
+Thus, the classification of liftings in several variables becomes a nontrivial and meaningful problem.

-Before concluding this section, we note that the perturbation problem above is, perhaps coincidentally, connected with another perturbation phenomenon for inner functions studied by Rudin, a connection that we will discuss further in Section \ref{Sec: examples}.
+Before concluding this section, we note that the perturbation problem above is, perhaps coincidentally, connected with another perturbation phenomenon for inner functions studied by Rudin \cite{Rud inner}, a connection that we will discuss further in Section \ref{Sec: examples}.